How to Handle Drywall Nail Pops

 Many of these problems are not only more obvious than drywall nail pops, but also more indicative of a serious problem.
 While you’re unlikely to notice nail pops until you have a serious problem with them, you’re likely to start seeing sticking windows and doors almost as soon as they start to stick.
 From there, you can call in an expert to get more help.

-Even with yearly inspections, it’s still a good idea to do some inspecting on your own.
-Experts can get down into your foundation and look for tiny signs of trouble, but they’re only there once a year.
-You’re in your home every day, which means you’re more likely to see signs and symptoms that could mean it’s time to call someone in earlier.
+Do some inspecting on your own.
+You’re in your home every day, which means you’re more likely to see signs and symptoms that could mean it’s time to call a professional earlier.

 This may mean checking through your home for nail pops every month or every few months.
 If you have areas with exposed drywall, you can quickly take a look every so often to see whether it seems like nails are pushing through the drywall.
 It’s also just a good idea to keep your eyes open for these problems when you’re going around your home on a day-to-day basis.